SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/select/index.md

 ### Custom option content

 Each option can additionally be displayed with custom content.
-By default, only the label and icon is shown.
-When using custom content, you must display the label and icon manually if needed.
-Ellipsis truncation (default) for the label must also be applied manually.
-See our [typography documentation](/introduction/foundation/typography#usage) for further information on how the apply truncation.
+You must display the label any apply ellipsis truncation manually if needed.
+See our [typography documentation](/introduction/foundation/typography#usage) for further information on how to apply truncation.

 :component-example{name="CustomOptions" layout="grow"}